imlokesh/csgo-inventory-csv/README.md

 ## Usage

-You'll need nodejs and npm installed to use this program.
+You'll need [nodejs](https://nodejs.org/en/download) installed to use this program.

 Install using: